mhogrefe/malachite/docs/mapping/gmp-integers.md

 ---
 layout: default
-title: "Malachite for GMP Users"
+title: "Malachite for GMP Users: Integers"
+permalink: /mapping/gmp-integers/
-permalink: /gmp-mapping/
+redirect_from: /gmp-mapping/
 theme: jekyll-theme-slate
 ---

-# Malachite for GMP Users
+# Malachite for GMP Users: Integers

 This page maps the functions of [GMP](https://gmplib.org/manual/) onto their Malachite counterparts, section by section, following the organization of the GMP manual.
 It is meant to be read in two directions: if you are porting C code, look up the `mpz_` function you are using and find what to write instead; if you are wondering what Malachite is still missing, look for the rows marked ✗, which are the ones it is committed to filling in.
+This page covers the integer functions; a companion page, [Malachite for GMP Users: Rationals](/mapping/gmp-rationals/), maps the rational number functions, and the [mapping index](/mapping/) lists the pages for other libraries as they are written.

 ## Conventions {#conventions}